 A large portion of our revenues is generated by our full-time consultants who provide consulting services to our clients and are billable to our clients based on the number of hours worked.
 A smaller portion of our revenues is generated by our other professionals, also referred to as full-time equivalents, some of whom work variable schedules as needed by our clients.
-Full-time equivalent professionals consist of our cultural transformation consultants from our Studer Group solution, which include coaches and their support staff, specialized finance and operational consultants, and our employees who provide software support and maintenance services to our clients.
+Full-time equivalent professionals consist of our leadership coaches and their support staff from our Studer Group solution, specialized finance and operational consultants, and our employees who provide software support and maintenance services to our clients.
 We translate the hours that these other professionals work on client engagements into a full-time equivalent measure that we use to manage our business.
 We refer to our full-time consultants and other professionals collectively as revenue-generating professionals.